Grien25/LegacyRecomp/PPC_FUNC.md

 4. **Performance Optimization**: Minimized overhead in hot rendering paths
 5. **Debug Support**: Extensive debugging and profiling capabilities

-This comprehensive hooking system allows Legacy Recomp to intercept and modify any Xbox 360 function call, enabling full compatibility and performance optimization on modern hardware.
+This comprehensive hooking system allows Framework Recomp to intercept and modify any Xbox 360 function call, enabling full compatibility and performance optimization on modern hardware.